Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 What Is Root Rot?
 Understanding the Silent Plant Killer

-Root rot is exactly what it sounds like—your plant’s roots are literally rotting away.
+Root rot is exactly what it sounds like — your plant’s roots are literally rotting away.
 It’s caused by fungal pathogens (most commonly Pythium and Phytophthora) or bacteria that thrive in waterlogged, oxygen-deprived soil.

-According to the University of Wisconsin Horticulture Extension, root rot fungi can remain dormant in soil for extended periods, only becoming active when conditions are right—namely, when soil stays too wet for too long.
+According to the University of Wisconsin Horticulture Extension, root rot fungi can remain dormant in soil for extended periods, only becoming active when conditions are right — namely, when soil stays too wet for too long.

 What makes root rot so dangerous is that it’s a silent killer.
 The damage happens underground, out of sight.
 By the time you notice yellowing leaves or wilting, the root system may already be severely compromised.

-💡 My Observation: The scariest thing about root rot isn’t the disease itself—it’s that it hides below the soil.
+💡 My observation: the scariest thing about root rot isn’t the disease itself — it’s that it hides below the soil.
 When leaves start yellowing, you might have already lost half the root system.
 That’s why I now make it a habit to check my plants’ roots regularly.

 How to Identify Root Rot: Signs You Shouldn’t Ignore